10 Scientifically Proven Weight Loss Tips

 Lose weight based on Evidence not Marketing Hype or Myth

-Every year tens of millions of people around the world try to lose weight, and most fail.
+Every year tens of millions of people around the world go online and look for Proven Weight Loss Tips and Tricks.
 We are constantly bombarded with advice about dieting and the latest slimming fads.
 But what really works?
 In this article Dr Andrew Dobson details some of the latest scientific breakthroughs in slimming, uncovering ten of the simplest ways you can shed those pounds, without it changing your life too drastically.

 What is the benefit of Science?

 The beauty of science is that the results are backed up with data.
 This means studies are replicated around the world and the results are consistent, no matter what type of culture, beliefs or preconceived ideas a person might have.
 Science works, and the results will work without having to accept a weird philosophy about having a caveman body, or accepting a religious or new age belief about what types of food we hope might help with dieting.

 So lets begin to exam 10 easy changes you can make to help you lose weight without having to change your life too drastically.

 Brain scans show that when you are presented with either images (or in real life the opportunity to eat) food that is either high in calories or low in calories, our brains are triggered to eat higher calorie food when we are hungry.
 This means when you drastically cut back your food intake or even skip meals you are not only fighting your Willpower – you are fighting unconscious desires and biochemistry where your body demands you eat more calories to make up for the starvation it thinks it is going through.